 Frequently Asked Questions

-Storing: I recommend enjoying mixed berry crisp within 3 – 5 hours of removing it from the oven for the best taste!
-If you have leftovers, store them in the refrigerator for up to 4 days in either a sealed container or in the original baking dish with aluminum foil on top.
+Storing: For the best taste, enjoy your crumble within 3-5 hours of baking.
+If you have leftovers, store them in a sealed container in the refrigerator for up to 3 days, or keep them in the original baking dish covered with aluminum foil.

 Did you make this recipe?